milaan9/Machine_Learning_Algorithms_from_Scratch/README.md

     ipython notebook

-Note that for the Monash University optimisation course additional modules relating to the commercial optimisation library [CPLEX](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/index.html) and possibly [Gurobi](http://www.gurobi.com/) may be used.
-These libraries are not available as part of any standard distribution but are available under academic licence and are included on the [Monash server](https://sci-web17-v01.ocio.monash.edu.au/hub).

 ## How to learn from this resource?

-Download all the  notebooks from [XXX]
+Download all the notebooks from https://github.com/milaan9/Python4DataScience

 Launch ipython notebook from the folder which contains the notebooks.
 Open each one of them